 Shown above are two views of a Scarborough pattern with straight (split) welt instead of the usual ribbed welt.
 Note also the “false seam” which runs up the side of the Gansey (actually just a purl stitch), which gives an indication of back and front.
 But rest assured that the Ganseys are all knitted entirely in one piece.

 Henry Freeman (29 April 1835 – 13 December 1904) was a Whitby fisherman and lifeboatman.
 Born in Bridlington, Yorkshire, Henry worked in his youth as a brickmaker, but with the decline of the brick trade Henry turned to the sea and fishing.
 He moved to Whitby and became a fisherman and a lifeboatman.
 He was the sole survivor of the 1861 Whitby lifeboat disaster when a freak wave drowned all his companions.
-It was his first mission and he was the only member of the crew wearing the newly developed cork flotation jacket.
-Henry was a lifeboatman for more than 40 years, 22 years as coxswain.
-He participated in many rescues and saved many lives.
+It was his first mission and he was the only member of the crew wearing the newly-developed cork flotation jacket.
+Henry was a Lifeboatman for more than forty years, twenty-two years as coxswain.
+He participated in numerous rescues and saved many lives.

 A satisfied customer, descended from Henry Freeman (opposite), tries on his Whitby Gansey, knitted in denim colour 5-ply wool, in our shop at Flamborough.